hotwired/stimulus-site/docs/handbook/02_hello_stimulus.md

 </div>
 ```

-> ### Target Descriptors Explained
->
-> The `data-target` value `hello.name` is called a _target descriptor_.
-This particular descriptor says:
-> * `hello` is the controller identifier
-> * `name` is the target name

-When we add `name` to our controller's list of target definitions, Stimulus automatically creates a `this.nameTarget` property which returns the first matching target element.
+Next, we'll create a property for the target by adding `name` to our controller's list of target definitions.
+Stimulus will automatically create a `this.nameTarget` property which returns the first matching target element.
 We can use this property to read the element's `value` and build our greeting string.

 Let's try it out.
 Open `hello_controller.js` and update it like so: